paulinetranchant/MusicTap/README.txt

-This is code to analyze tapping to music data
+This code was written by Pauline Tranchant for the analysis of tapping data (synchronization to music).
 Ten musical stimuli (available upon request) are presented to a participant.
 The task consists in synchronizing finger taps with the musical beat.

 Our equipment setting at BRAMS (International Laboratory for Brain, Music and Sound Research) is the following: